istio-ecosystem/wasm-extensions/extensions/basic_auth/README.md

 Two `EnvoyFilter` resources will be applied, to inject basic auth filter into HTTP filter chain.
 For example, [this configuration](./config/gateway-filter.yaml) injects the basic auth filter to `gateway`.

-The first `EnvoyFilter` will be inject an HTTP filter into gateway proxies.
+The first `EnvoyFilter` will inject an HTTP filter into gateway proxies.
+The second `EnvoyFilter` resource provides configuration for the filter.
-It is configured to request the extension configuration named as `istio.basic_auth` from `ads` (i.e. Aggregated Discovery Service), which is the same configuration source that Istiod uses to provide all other configuration resources.
-Along with the configuration source, the initial fetch timeout is also set, in order to prevent filters with slow or failed Wasm module remote fetch becomes effective.
-The second `EnvoyFilter` resource provides configuration for the filter, which is composed as an `EXTENSION_CONFIG` patch and will be distributed to the proxy as an Envoy [`Extension Configuration`](https://www.envoyproxy.io/docs/envoy/latest/configuration/overview/extension) (ECDS) resource.
-Once this update reaches Istio agent, it will download the Wasm module file and store it at the local file system.
-If the download fails, Istio-agent will reject the `Extension Configuration` update and prevent bad Wasm filter configuration from reaching Envoy.
-Most of this `EnvoyFilter` configuration is boilerplate.

 After applying the filter, gateway should start enforce the basic auth rule.
 Use `productpage` app as an example, to test that the rule works, you can curl with and without the authorization header.